-The Unfinished Obelisk is one of the most popular sites in ancient Aswan and provides immense insight into stone masonry employed by the ancient Egyptians.
+The Unfinished Obelisk in Aswan is one of the most popular sites in ancient Aswan and provides immense insight into stone masonry employed by the ancient Egyptians.
+Expect to see this site featured in many of our Egypt tour packages, and particularly in our 5-Star Nile River cruises.

 What is the Unfinished Obelisk that you occasionally hear about on certain Egypt tours?
-It is essentially a stone pillar with a rectangular cross section and an ascending, pyramid-style top.
+Apart from being of of the top Aswan tourist attractions, it is essentially a stone pillar with a rectangular cross section and an ascending, pyramid-style top.
 It is located in Aswan, Egypt and is famous for not only being the largest known ancient obelisk in the country, but also one that was never finished.

 As the Obelisk stands now, it is nearly one third larger than any other ancient Egyptian obelisk ever constructed.
 Experts believe that if the Obelisk were ever finished it would have measured about 120 feet and weighed almost 1,200 tons!